Skip to main content ↓

 Who are they?
 What motivates them?
 What are they good at and what do they struggle with?
 These questions will help you learn their sales persona: Hunter, farmer, or trapper.

 Which of your reps are independent?
 Which of them have thick skin?
 And which of them are excited to meet new people to sell to on a daily basis.
-These are your hunters.
+These are your sales hunters.
 Assign them prospecting, cold calling, and negotiation tasks.

 Now, which of your reps are more comfortable working with current customers?
 Do they have deep product knowledge?
 Are they experts at building relationships?
-These are your farmers.
+These are your sales farmers.

-They should spend a majority of their time onboarding new customers, building relationships, and looking for upsell and cross sell opportunities.
+They should spend a majority of their time onboarding new customers, building relationships, and looking for upsell and cross-sell opportunities.

 2. Assign the right tasks to the right reps